nau-ecoinfo/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/07-NASA_EOS.md

 ### Assignments in this chapter

-- *NASA EOS Coding Assignment* Obtain an Earth Data account and write a short R script to prove that you have a working username and password (7.4)
+- [*NASA EOS Coding Assignment*](#nasa-eos-coding-assignment) Obtain an Earth Data account and write a short R script to prove that you have a working username and password (7.4)

-- *NASA EOS Coding Lab - NDVI in AppEEars* Use your Earth Data account to pull and analyze data via the AppEARs API (7.45.1)
+- [*NASA EOS Coding Lab - NDVI in AppEEars*](#nasa-eos-coding-lab---ndvi-in-appeears) Use your Earth Data account to pull and analyze data via the AppEARs API (7.45.1)

-- *NASA EOS Culmination Write Up* Summarize a project you might explore using data from NASA EOS (7.45.2)
+- [*NASA EOS Culmination Activity*](#nasa-eos-culmination-activity) Summarize a project you might explore using data from NASA EOS (7.45.2)

 <img src="./images/CURRENT-Earth-Missions10_2019.png" width="400" />